zx80/flask-simple-auth/README.md

 - does care about performance by providing an automatic and relevant caching mechanism to expensive authentication and authorization checks, including relying on external stores such as *redis*.
+- provides simple hooks to extend features, such as to plug a password strength checker.
 - is much smaller (about 1/10th, ignoring dependencies), so probably it does less things!